-- I. Based upon our criteria and assessment of the peer-reviewed literature, hormone therapy (i.e., gonadotropin-releasing hormone agents/pubertal suppressants and cross-sex hormones), with the exception of histrelin acetate (See Policy Statement XI) has been shown to be a beneficial and effective intervention for gender dysphoria, and, therefore, is considered medically appropriate (refer to Policy Guideline I). - II.
-Based upon our criteria and assessment of the peer-reviewed literature, bilateral mastectomy, with or without chest reconstruction and with or without pectoral implants, including nipple/areola reconstruction and tattooing, for transitioning individuals who were assigned female at birth, has been shown to be a beneficial and effective intervention for gender dysphoria, and, therefore, is considered medically appropriate when ALL of the following criteria are met: - A. The patient has received a letter of referral from a qualified mental health professional (refer to Policy Guidelines below). - B. The patient has been diagnosed with persistent gender dysphoria, including all of the following: - 1.
+- I. Based upon our criteria and assessment of the peer-reviewed literature, bilateral mastectomy, with or without chest reconstruction and with or without pectoral implants, including nipple/areola reconstruction and tattooing, for transitioning individuals who were assigned female at birth, has been shown to be a beneficial and effective intervention for gender dysphoria, and, therefore, is considered medically appropriate when ALL of the following criteria are met: - A. The patient has received a letter of referral from a qualified mental health professional (refer to Policy Guidelines below). - B. The patient has been diagnosed with persistent gender dysphoria, including all of the following: - 1.
 The patient has a desire to live and be accepted as a member of the identified gender, usually accompanied by the wish to make their body as congruent as possible with the preferred gender through surgery and hormone treatment; - 2.
 The gender dysphoria has been present persistently for at least one year; - 3.
-The condition is not a symptom of another mental disorder or a chromosomal abnormality; and - 4.
-The condition causes clinically significant distress or impairment in social, occupational, or other important areas of functioning. - C. The patient has the capacity to make a fully informed decision and to consent to treatment, as well as the ability to comply with all aftercare instructions, including recommended medical, surgical, nursing, and/or psychological care recommended by the patient's providers. - D. The patient has reached the age of majority (18 years of age or older), or, if under the age of majority, meets all of the following criteria for early intervention: - 1. has consent from both parents/guardians for surgery when applicable; - 2. has identified as transgender for at least two years; - 3. has been living in the desired gender role for at least one year;
+The condition is not a symptom of a mental disorder apart from gender dysphoria and - 4.
+The condition causes clinically significant distress or impairment in social, occupational, or other important areas of functioning. - C. The patient has the capacity to make a fully informed decision and to consent to treatment, as well as the ability to comply with all aftercare instructions, including recommended medical, surgical, nursing, and/or psychological care recommended by the patient's providers. - D. The patient has reached the age of majority (18 years of age or older), or, if under the age of majority, meets all of the following criteria for early intervention: - 1. has consent from both parents/guardians for surgery when applicable; - 2. has identified as transgender/nonbinary for at least two years;

-- 4. has been receiving testosterone treatment for at least one year; - 5. has received an additional letter of referral from a second qualified mental health professional or physician (refer to Policy Guidelines below); - 6. has compelling reasons impacting their physical and/or psychological well-being, as documented by the patient's mental health/adolescent medicine provider(s); and - 7. has reasonably good control over any significant medical or mental health concerns that are present.
+- 3. has been receiving testosterone treatment for at least one year, unless hormone therapy is medically contraindicated, or the patient identifies as nonbinary and elects not to pursue hormone therapy; - 4. has received an additional letter of referral from a second qualified mental health professional or physician (refer to Policy Guidelines below); - 5. has compelling reasons impacting their physical and/or psychological well-being, as documented by the patient's mental health/adolescent medicine provider(s); and - 6. has reasonably good control over any significant medical or mental health concerns that are present.